-"The respondent has just said that they receive an income from [pension type mentioned at Anypen].
-Please record that they have at least one pension (i.e. code 1) at this question.
-This will ensure that information about the amount of pension received can be collected."
+"The respondent has just said that they receive an income from [pension type mentioned at AnyPen].
+DO NOT CODE AS 'DON'T KNOW' BUT CODE AS 1 at this question (i.e. they have at least one pension).
+This will ensure that questions about the amount of pension received will be asked as intended."